borismus/lightning/README.md

 ### Done

+- Does it work well with inotify?
+How about cron?
+- Integrate with dropbox.
+- Fix boris.smus.com to work :)
 - Make links actually link out
 - Publish assets that are stored in the content directory (only if associated file changes).